-All Engineering Innovation courses use the Blackboard Learning Management Systems (LMS).
+All Engineering Innovation courses use a Learning Management Systems (LMS).
 Students will have access to the Blackboard site associated with their course two to three days before the first day of class.

 Course communication will be through MS Teams.